1x6/Astral.Cool-Setup-Script/README.md

 # Installation

-> First, When we get a server make sure to run update packages. "sudo apt update"
+> First, When we get a server

-> Secondly, You then do upgrade packages. "sudo apt upgrade"

 > Now you can sign up or login to your cloudflare account and setup this guide [here](https://setup.elixr.host/cloudflare-setup/untitled) firstly.